Type and hit ENTER

-How to plan your own adventure by train
+How to plan your own train adventure.

 Hopefully with a jam sandwich to keep you going.